Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 TypeError: Order.__init__() missing 1 required positional argument: 'customer_id'.
 ```
 with the exact line where you forgot to provide the `customer_id`.
-By contrast, representing the same data as a `dict`,
+However, representing the same data as a `dict`,
 ```py
 order = {
 	"item_id": "i1435",